As a business owner you’ll be well versed in selling your products or services, but what happens when it comes to selling the company itself?

 - Where a buyer makes a direct approach this would typically be through fact-finding discussions and direct requests for information.

-- If a corporate finance advisor is marketing the business to a number of potential buyers, it is likely to first be through an initial one page ‘teaser’ document.
-The advisor will then send an information memorandum with key financial and commercial information; and then potential buyers will submit bids.
+- If a business broker or corporate finance advisor is marketing the business to a number of potential buyers, it is likely to first be through an initial one page ‘teaser’ document.
+The advisor will then send a more detailed information memorandum with key financial and commercial information; and then potential buyers will submit bids.

 Either way at an early stage buyers should be expected to sign a non disclosure (or confidentiality) agreement (or NDA).